Claude vs Grok: How to Prompt Each AI Model

 Generate Optimized Prompts for Either Model

-Anthropic's precision vs xAI's massive context — the prompting guide.
+Anthropic's precision vs xAI's real-time context — the prompting guide.